DanMarqz/danmarqz/README.md

 # Hello world! 👋

-##### I am a self-taught student, I found my passion in programming and since then I started to dedicate my time to it, I would like to gradually learn more, contribute more and be part of a community someday.
+##### I am a self-taught student, I found my passion in web-development and since then I started to dedicate my time to it, I would like to gradually learn more, contribute more and be part of a community someday.

 🌱 I’m currently learning React ⚛️.
 <br>